Analysis | The blue shift to Biden is underway. Will it be enough?

 “We want all voting to stop,” he said.
 “We don’t want them to find any ballots at 4 o’clock in the morning and add them to the list.”

-What states have found is valid ballots submitted on time which have favored Biden, precisely as the blue shift theory held.
+What states have found is valid ballots submitted on time that have favored Biden, precisely as the blue shift theory held.

 When Trump spoke, for example, he touted a lead in Michigan of 300,000 votes with 65 percent of the vote in.
 That 65 percent, though, excluded a lot of votes in a lot of strongly pro-Biden areas such as Detroit.
 Trump’s lead is now gone.
 With 88 percent of the vote in, Biden is up by a few hundred votes.
-A blue shift — and one which likely isn’t over.
+A blue shift — and one that probably isn’t over.
 Trump also talked about how he was winning Wisconsin.
 But that was then; he currently trails in the state.

 But let’s mirror Trump and focus on Pennsylvania.